viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 # Introduction

-This paper presents a proposal for two generic factories `make<TC>(v)` that allows to make generic algorithms that need to create an instance of a wrapped class `TC` from their underlying types and `none<TC>()` that creates an instance meaning the not-a-value associated to a type constructor.
+This paper presents a proposal for a generic factories `make<TC>(v)` that allows to make generic algorithms that need to create an instance of a wrapped class `TC` from their underlying types.

-[P0091R0] proposes extending template parameter deduction for functions to constructors of template classes.
-If this proposal is accepted, it would be clear that this proposal will lost most of its added value but not all.
+[P0091R0] extends template parameter deduction for functions to constructors of template classes.
+With this feature, it would seam clear that this proposal lost most of its added value but this is not the case.

 # Motivation and scope